Tatone26/Numworks-games/README.md

 Graphically, only support kandinsky for now (turtle isn't great for games).
 Ion and Time are implemented, even tough there are not every keys for ion (has to write them by hand).
 Random is also supported, via a very simple implementation.
 Math and cmath are not supported, you have to manually add them in both versions (numworks and emulator) to use them.
 For matplotlib.pyplot, I don't know for now if it can work with that emulator.

 To get the emulator version of any program, just exchange the imports by "import path/num_to_wind", and vice-versa.
+On numworks, I'm using "from {} import *" but you are free to change that of course.
+Just be careful, you may need to do some changes when going from emulator to calculator.

 To get a program from the calculator or to the calculator, go to numworks.com (with chrome), connect to your account, go to "python" -> "your scripts" and connect your numworks to your pc with a usb cable.
 Then, you have some big buttons to get scripts from or put on your calculator.